Our Common Emotional Inheritance – the emotions that makes us tick

-Here are the nine separate parts – which seeks to identify and classify what are our really important emotional responses.
-And why they are so important and hinting that at times they can get a little mixed up and confusing.
+Here are the big nine emotions.
+And why they are so important and how at times they can get a little mixed up and confusing.

 - Fear and anger – that move us away and back to safety or towards to protect and make safe.
 The fear response is typically very strong and will typically (but not always and not for everyone) overwhelm.
 And the anger response towards can be more powerful than the addictive, sexual and indeed pleasure responses that also move us towards.

 - Addictive towards pleasure and the relief from pain – that becomes unstoppable.